NatronGitHub/Natron/Documentation/source/plugins/net.sf.cimg.CImgBloom.rst

 |pluginIcon|

-*This documentation is for version 4.0 of Bloom.*
+*This documentation is for version 4.0 of Bloom (net.sf.cimg.CImgBloom).*

 Description
 -----------